rlivingsus/misc/AllBooks.md

 #### Kerr: ACT THREE: THE DRAGON MAGE: 1)The Red Wyvern, 2)The Black Raven, 3)The Fire Dragon
 #### Kerr: ACT FOUR: THE SILVER WYRM: 1)The Gold Falcon, 2)The Spirit Stone, 3)The Shadow Isle, 4)The Silver Mage

-#### King, Stephen: ~~Fairy Tale, The Institute, The Outsider, Under the Dome?, Later, Dark Tower series, Elevation, The Eyes of the Dragon, Billy Summers, Joyland~~, Night Shift; UR; 11/22/63
+#### King, Stephen: ~~Fairy Tale, The Institute, The Outsider, Under the Dome?, Later, Dark Tower series, Elevation, The Eyes of the Dragon, Billy Summers, Joyland, Night Shift: Graveyard shift and Lawnmower Man~~; UR; 11/22/63
 #### !!!King, Stephen: BILL HODGES: ~~1) Mr. Mercedes; 2) Finders Keepers; 3) End of Watch~~

 #### Koontz, Dean: JANE HAWK: 0.5) The Bone Farm, ~~1) The Silent Corner, 2) The Whispering Room,~~ 3) The Crooked Staircase, 4) The Forbidden Door, 5) The Night Window